cWIDR Leadership Team &

-Dr. Caparon is a Professor of Molecular Microbiology whose research is directed at understanding the complex interactions that occur between pathogenic gram positive bacteria and their human hosts during infection.
-His group is particularly interested in the organism Streptococcus pyogenes, the causative agent of a number of serious diseases including, pharangytis (“strep throat”), impetigo, scarlet fever, rheumatic fever and acute glomerulonephritis.
-Symptoms and long term complications of rheumatic fever are more common in women and girls.
-Dr. Caparon’s work is identifying adhesive proteins and other secreted molecules involved in S. pyogenes infection that are ideal targets for the development of anti-virulence therapies.
+Dr. Caparon is a Professor of Molecular Microbiology whose research is directed at understanding the complex interactions that occur between pathogenic Gram-positive bacteria and their human hosts during infection.
+His group is particularly interested in the organisms Streptococcus pyogenes, the causative agent of a number of serious diseases including, pharyngitis (“strep throat”), impetigo, scarlet fever, rheumatic fever and acute glomerulonephritis, and Enterococcus faecalis, a major cause of Catheter-associated Urinary Tract Infections.
+Symptoms and long-term complications of rheumatic fever are more common in women and girls.
+Dr. Caparon’s work is involved in how these bacteria use their metabolisms and secreted toxins to manipulate the host’s immune system, how their toxins are delivered to their host cells targets and how adhesive proteins that these bacteria produce to adhere to structures like urinary catheters can be targeted for the development of anti-virulence therapies.

-Jeffrey P. Henderson, M.D., Ph.D. joined the cWIDR in August 2009 as Assistant Professor of Medicine in the Division of Infectious Diseases.
+Jeffrey P. Henderson, M.D., Ph.D.
+Associate Professor of Medicine in the Division of Infectious Diseases, joined the cWIDR in August 2009.
 Dr. Henderson’s research seeks to understand how bacterial pathogens colonize their hosts and resist host defenses.
 His laboratory uses a variety of biochemical and microbiological techniques including quantitative mass spectrometry, chemical biology, bacterial biofilm culture, bacterial genetics, and mouse models of infection to explore infection pathophysiology.

 Dr. Henderson recently found that colonizing E. coli strains that cause recurrent urinary tract infections in women acquire or optimize production of small molecules involved in iron scavenging – called siderophores.
 His work is suggesting new strategies for diagnosing and treating bacterial infectious diseases important to women’s health, like UTI and bacterial vaginosis.